couchbase/docs-operator/couchbaseClusterConfig.md

 > *Field rules:* The ```enableFlush``` field can be set to either true or false.
 If defaults to false.

-**enableIndexReplicas**
+**enableIndexReplica**

 This field specifies whether or not to enable view index replicas for this bucket.
 This parameter defaults to false if it is not specified.
 This parameter only affects Couchbase buckets.

-> *Field rules:* The ```enableIndexReplicas``` field is required for buckets with type "couchbase" and can be set to either true or false.
+> *Field rules:* The ```enableIndexReplica``` field is required for buckets with type "couchbase" and can be set to either true or false.
 Memcached and ephemeral buckets will ignore values in this field.

 ## Spec: Servers